qwertyguy16/Conrun-Menu/README.md

 Step 7: Put the path as "C:\Program Files (x86)\Steam\steamapps\common\Gorilla Tag" (This is for gorilla tag on steam.)

 And boom!
 Your done!

+*This tutorial is for windows defender.
+If you are using another antivirus please google how to disable it.*
+**NOTE: THIS WILL STOP AUTOMATIC ANTIVIRUS DETECTIONS IN YOUR GORILLA TAG DIRECTORY.
+YOUR WHOLE SYSTEM IS STILL SECURE.**